 Assembly is the highest KRCT’s governing body that determines the overall functioning of the organization.

 Its main responsibilities are related to policies and financial issues of the organization.
 Further, the Assembly approves KRCT statute, appoints and dismisses members of the Board, and approves Annual Reports of the Board.
-The Assembly consists of at least 11 members.

 Current members are: